Calaveras County Library

 Director: Nancy Giddens

 "Edge has been the catalyst for saying 'look these things are possible - if we can get this, then we can do this.'
-It has provided the library with the starting point for discussions that focus on making improvements on behlf of the entire community."
+It has provided the library with a starting point for discussions that focus on improvements for the entire community."

 - Nancy Giddens, County Librarian, Calaveras County Library

-Giddens was introduced to Edge by the California State Library, which provided Edge subscriptions to each public library in the state through the purchase of a statewide subscription.
+Giddens was introduced to Edge by the California State Library, which supported participation for all public libraries in the state through the purchase of a statewide subscription.
 She learned more about Edge while attending the Association of Rural and Small Libraries (ARSL) Conference.

 “Edge has been the catalyst for saying ‘look these things are possible – if we can get this, then we can do this.’
-It has provided the library with the starting point for discussions that focus on making improvements on behalf of the entire community,” she said.
+It provided the library with a starting point for discussions that focus on improvements for the entire community,” she said.

-Around the same time, Giddens received a call from the California State Library that led to an opportunity to drastically improve the existing programs and services the library was able to offer to the community.
-Califa, a nonprofit library membership consortium that represents 220 libraries in California, was offering a $90,000 grant that would allow the library to purchase new hardware, including wireless cards and wireless access points.
-It also covers the installation of broadband at five branches.
+Around the same time, Giddens received a call from the California State Library about an opportunity to further help improve existing technology, programs and services.
+Califa, a nonprofit library membership consortium that represents 220 libraries in California, was offering a $90,000 grant that would allow the library to purchase wireless cards, wireless access points and to cover the installation costs for broadband at five branches.

-The library used Edge to plan the upcoming improvements made possible by the grant from Califa, but it also used Edge as a springboard for conversations around additional funding and building partnerships.
+The library used Edge to plan upcoming improvements made possible by the grant from Califa, resulting in a springboard for conversations around additional funding and new partnerships.

-“When requesting additional money from our board, I used the Edge Assessment to say these are the things we want to do and these are the things we currently cannot do.
-I was able to show them the improvements the library could make for specific groups like seniors and veterans, but it was also important to show ways the library could better support students and everyone else,” she said.
+“When requesting additional money from our board, I used the Edge Assessment to show things we want to do and things we currently cannot do.
+I shared improvements the library could make for groups like seniors and veterans, but also how the library could better support students and everyone else,” she said.
 “I presented at several board meetings to show our progress and our work based on the Edge Benchmarks.”

-According to Giddens, the excitement about the improvements have spread throughout the county administration.
+According to Giddens, the excitement about the improvements quickly spread throughout the county administration.

 “It has been important for us to have the board of supervisors and county departments be part of the Edge process.
 With improved technology and access, we are better equipped to help other county departments, enabling them to improve their community partnerships and services,” she said.

-For example, Calaveras County Library built a stronger partnership with the county IT department and in turn it has supported the library’s work with Edge.
-Working with the county IT department enabled the library to understand what it can accomplish with better connectivity.
+Calaveras County Library built a stronger partnership with the county IT department, resulting in support for the library’s work with Edge.
+This enabled the library to understand what it can accomplish with better connectivity.

 “The county IT department is excited about the broadband funding and our work with Edge,” said Giddens.
 “I’ve also been sharing with the county administration what the library will be able to offer with the improved broadband as part of our goals from using Edge.”

 “Edge has given the library ideas and resources to better serve patrons by having us think about the Edge Benchmarks and focus on improving the digital services for the community,” she said.
-“We are working with the Social Security Administration and the California State Library to help advise on links to content that will be useful to the community.
-We will also add helpful links to our website regarding online job searches and job skills.”
+“For example, we are working with the Social Security Administration and the California State Library to advise on links for content that will be useful to the community.
+We’ll also add links to our website regarding online job searches, job skills and digital literacy training.”

-In addition to these improvements, the library will provide links that will allow the community to participate in free computer literacy training, a result of her attendance at the ARSL 2016 Conference.
-Giddens presented what the library will be able to achieve with the improved broadband and additional funding based on its Edge Action Plan to local schools and senior groups, but also included business associates and the Rotary Club as possible partners.
+Giddens presented what the library will achieve with improved broadband and additional funding based on its Edge Action Plan to local schools, senior groups, business associates and the Rotary Club as possible partners.

 “We have high school students that help us with technology tutoring and mentoring.
-Plus our adult mentoring classes do a lot of work with digital literacy,” she said.
+Additionally, our adult mentoring classes do a lot of work with digital literacy,” she said.